Photo courtesy of The Bombay Club on Facebook

 The Bombay Club (830 Conti St.)

 Tucked away down the carriageway at the back of the Prince Conti Hotel, the Bombay Club & Martini Bistro has more than 50 specialty cocktails on the menu.
 It specializes in martinis but also has an extensive selection of single malt scotches, ports, reserved bourbons, and premium cigars.
-You’ll find that its happy hour is popular with the visitors and the locals alike, with $4 beer, $5 wine and $6 cocktails.
-The $5 small plates are fresh takes on Cajun and European comfort food: Boudin Rangoons, Cajun Poutine with pimento, and pork belly tacos.
+You’ll find that its happy hour is popular with visitors and locals alike, with $3 beer, $4 wine and $5 cocktails.
+The small plates are fresh takes on Cajun and European comfort food, like, for example, the Natchitoches meat pies and Ploughman’s Board.
 The Bombay Club is also a popular choice for the nightly local live music, including jazz and cabaret performances.

 Broussard’s (819 Conti St.)

-This grande dame of Creole dining has been delighting New Orleanians with oysters Rockefeller, shrimp remoulade, trout almandine, and other local delicacies since 1920.
-Don’t miss the weekend jazz brunch from 10:30 a.m. to 2:30 p.m. every Saturday and Sunday.
+This grande dame of Creole dining has been delighting New Orleanians with its elevated takes on the classics like oysters, crab cakes, remoulade, Gulf fish, and other local delicacies since 1920.
+Don’t miss the weekend jazz brunch from 10 a.m. to 4 p.m.
+Friday through Sunday.
 It’s a true taste of history.

 Erin Rose (811 Conti St.)